Arab League meets Assad foes after 69 die in Syria

 Oil industry sources say Royal Dutch Shell and Total have slashed oil output in Syria because U.S. and EU sanctions have deterred normal buyers of Syrian crude.

-(Additional reporting by Tamim Elyan in Cairo, Steve Gutterman in Moscow, Isabel Coles in Dubai, Jonathon Burch in Ankara, Dominic Evans in Beirut, Khaled Yacoub Oweis in Amman and Souhail Karam in Rabat; Writing by Alistair Lyon and Janet Lawrence; Editing by Janet Lawrence)
+(Additional reporting by Tamim Elyan in Cairo, Steve Gutterman in Moscow, Isabel Coles in Dubai, Jonathon Burch in Ankara, Dominic Evans in Beirut, Khaled Yacoub Oweis in Amman and Souhail Karam in Rabat; Writing by Alistair Lyon; Editing by Andrew Heavens)